zypangpang/mmdict_daemon/README.md

 * Python dependencies:
     * python-lzo
     * fire
-    * python-daemon (for convenient daemonization.
-You can omit it if you just use nohup.)

 ## Install
 Since it is constructed by pure Python, after installing above dependencies, cloning this repo should be enough.